Can pantoprazole cause constipation

 Pantoprazole is a proton pump inhibitor (PPI) commonly used to treat conditions such as gastroesophageal reflux disease (GERD) and ulcers.
 While Pantoprazole is generally well tolerated, some individuals may experience side effects, including constipation.

-See also Pantoprazole mepha 40 mg
+See also Use of pantoprazole tablets ip 40 mg

 Constipation is a common digestive issue characterized by infrequent bowel movements or difficulty passing stool.
 It can be caused by a variety of factors, including diet, lack of physical activity, dehydration, and certain medications.